parkerdgabel/mlx-pretrain/README.md

     pip install -r requirements.txt
     ```

+Make sure to use python 3.10 or 3.11 - 3.13 causes issues with `sentencepiece`.

 ## Training a Toy Model

 Download the toy dataset - 200M tokens of Fineweb-Edu (and a validation set):